BabylonJS/OldDocumentationSite/content/resources/Exporter/3DSMax_babylon_or_gltf_with_animations.md

-Steps to export any 3D model with animation to .babylon / .gltf format
+# How to export 3D model with animation to .babylon / .gltf format

 1.Install 3ds Max 2017